davetang/learning_rust/rustic/modules.md

 default for enum variants is to be public.
 Structs are often useful without their fields being public, so struct fields follow the general rule of everything being private by default unless annotated with `pub`.

+## Bringing Paths into Scope with the use Keyword

+Having to write out the paths to call functions can feel inconvenient and repetitive.
+We can create a shortcut to a path with the `use` keyword once, and then use the shorter name everywhere else in the scope.